 The romance.
 The romance in this book was such a pleasant change from romances in other young adult books I’ve read lately.
 The protagonists don’t like each much at the beginning, but they are rarely cruel to one another.
 I also really appreciated while both protagonists change over the course of the book, they learned to appreciate one other for who they are.
 Reid is totally #bookboyfriend goals.

 The side characters.
-A book always needs great main characters, I love a book where the side characters are just as intriguing.
+While a book always needs great main characters, I love a book where the side characters are just as intriguing.
 This book had a great collection of side characters, including a third act introduction who does his best to steal the show.
 There are characters you love to love and love to hate.
-And one cinnamon roll of a chasseur who I just want to hug and make sure nothing bad happens to him every again.
+And one cinnamon roll of a chasseur who I just want to hug and make sure nothing bad happens to him ever again.

-The book was a really fun read.
+Overall, this book was a really fun read.
 It’s fast-paced and exciting.
 I enjoyed both main characters, which isn’t always easy to do in a multi-POV story.
-I’m looking forward to the next book, Blood & Honey which comes out in September.
+I’m looking forward to the next book, Blood & Honey which comes out in July 2021.

 BOUND AS ONE TO LOVE, HONOR, OR BURN